snowch/carbon-products-development-environment/README.md

 - **Openstack** containing a complete openstack Havana environment.
 - **Stratos Runtime Environment** containing a stratos deployment that interacts with the openstack environment.

+The setup uses shell scripts because the scripts pretty much mirror the manual setup instructions for stratos.
+Therefore, the manual setup instructions can be followed, but the setup can be automated.
+This will be more beneficial to users who are new to stratos.

 This project is a work-in-progress.
 There is still much to be done to configure the environments to work with each other.

 Prerequisites
 -------------